averkoc/lxprivate/docs/drafts/ws2a_ideas.md

 **Pipes** You can "give" one programs output to another program's input using pipe.
 E.g.
 `ls -l | wc -l` # the listing is directed to wc program that counts the number of lines in the input and prints it.

+## Shell scripts
+Files that contain shell commands and programming structures like variables, `while` and `for` loops.
+They are designed to automate frequently needed tasks.

 ## Features That Help You Work Efficiently
 The shell also provides features that make everyday work faster and smoother: